jimburton/scrabble/chapters/Chapter1.md

 <path-to-docs>/jb-scrabble/index.html
 ```

-However, only those functions and types that are exported by a module have `haddock`
+However, only those functions and types that are exported by a module
-comments, so read the source code to see the whole thing.
+have `haddock` comments, so read the source code to see the whole
+thing.
+Each module exports only what other modules need and imports
+only what it needs.
+Good information hiding and encapsulation is key
+to creating software that is nice to work on.

 ## Building blocks of the game